PBASOFT/Data-Science-Project/README.md

 **Future improvements:**
 - Maybe correlation gets better over time, when comparing several weeks or even months, to discover trends rather than each peak on the graph.

+## Stage 3: Mashine learning.
+# Select relevant ML methods and development tools:
+we are using python and are training to mashine learning models LinearSVC and knn to see which is better.

+# Create the AI module:
+Meaningful: to detect the sentiment of reddit text.
+We use a dataset created with data from one of the supreddits we also monitor in out project.
+This is very important as the lingo on reddit is different from the one in other types of text thing like ”we are retarts” and “we are apes”  are a good example on how important the context is as those sentences would be considered negative in most situration but in this context it is possitve.

+We use tfidf for vectorization it works by give every word a score based on how often it is used in that sentence and how often it is used in all the texts

+We have tried to predict the sentiment both KNN and liniearSVC to se with model gave the best ressoults as show in the tables below.